Videomancer

 - Connect the Y/G/CVBS output to a monitor or capture device

-- Set ANALOG VIDEO OUT to CVBS/S-Video
+- Set Analog Out Mode to CVBS/S-Video

 S-Video out